asadhasanalvi/mianwali-today/README.md

 - Partnered with **district police** to share verified safety guidelines, news and official announcements.
 ---

+## COVID-19 Tracker

+During the pandemic, Mianwali Today provided the district’s only COVID-19 case tracker, updated daily using verified district health data.
+(Archived copy not available; see testimonials and press releases for user impact.)

+---

 ## 💻 Technology

 - Built using **Webnode** website builder.
 (Now inactive)